charleswasaway/charleswasaway/README.md

-<p align="center">(Best South Park ship ever btw; Art was drawn by my best friend who also drew my profile picture)
+<p align="center">(Stary is the best South Park ship ever btw if you disagree you're wrong; Art was drawn by my best friend who also drew my profile picture)

 ------------------------------------------------------------------------------------------------------------------